 Until recently Ryan Reynolds has starred in countless humdrum romantic comedies.
 Green Lantern poses to free him from such shackles and propel him into the world of superhero adaptations.
 Having glimpsed his capabilities in X Men Origins: Wolverine where he played the bald eyelidless villain Deadpool (who, coincidently, is set for his own feature film in 2012), Green Lantern promises to let Reynolds shine.
 Donning a completely CGI all-in-one superhero look, Reynolds stars as the film’s hero, the super-hero-esque alter-ego of test pilot Hal Jordan.
 When he is given a powerful ring he joins the forces of a mighty group who hold the ability to maintain peace in the universe.

-Bradley says: “With comic book adaps still being the in-thing in Hollywood, Green Lantern is sure to be cinema-friendly when it is released in June”.
+Thoughts: “With comic book adaps still being the in-thing in Hollywood, Green Lantern is sure to be cinema-friendly when it is released in June”.

 UK Release: 18th February